 The Project would include the construction and operation of a warehouse building, which would include contemporary, energy-efficient/energy-conserving design features and operational procedures.
 Warehouse land uses are not inherently energy-intensive and the total Project energy demands would be comparable to, or less than, other warehouse projects of similar scale and configuration due to the Project's modern construction and requirement to be constructed in accordance with the most recent CBSC (Urban Crossroads, 2018f, p.
 1).
 The CBSC includes the California Energy Code, or Title 24, Part 6 of the California Code of Regulations, also titled The Energy Efficiency Standards for Residential and Nonresidential Buildings.
 The California Energy Code was established in 1978 in response to a legislative mandate to reduce California's energy consumption.
 The standards are updated approximately every three years to improve energy efficiency by allowing incorporating new energy efficiency technologies and methods.
-The Project would be minimized through design features and operational programs that, in aggregate, would ensure that Project energy efficiencies would comply with - or exceed - incumbent CBSC energy efficiency requirements, thereby minimizing GHG emissions produced during from energy consumption.
+The Project would be required to comply with all applicable provisions of the CBSC.
+As such, the Project's energy demands would be minimized through design features and operational programs that, in aggregate, would ensure that Project energy efficiencies would comply with - or exceed - incumbent CBSC energy efficiency requirements, thereby minimizing GHG emissions produced during from energy consumption.
 The Project has no potential to be inconsistent with the mandatory regulations of the CBSC.